 Fine-Tuning and LoRAs#

 LoRA (Low-Rank Adaptation) lets you add specific styles, characters, or concepts to any base model without retraining it from scratch.
 Training a LoRA on 20-50 reference images takes 30-60 minutes on a modern GPU.
-We trained a LoRA on a client's brand style and used it to generate on-brand marketing visuals consistently.
+Users commonly train LoRAs on brand styles to generate on-brand marketing visuals consistently.
 This capability does not exist in Midjourney or DALL-E.

 Inpainting, Outpainting, and Image-to-Image#